thosearetheguise/thosearetheguise.github.io/_posts/2021-09-21-Vulnhub-Hackerkid-1.md

 ```
 {% endraw %}

-And now back into our shell and lets run that python file.
+And now we jump back into our reverse shell and lets run that python exploit file.

 ```
 saket@ubuntu:/tmp$ which python